horizontalsystems/horizontalsystems.github.io/index.md

 <br/>

-As there are no servers or databases the apps we built are censorship-resistant and by their own nature designed to remain online indefinitely.
+As there are no servers or databases these apps are censorship-resistant and by their very nature designed to live online forever.

-All sensitive information stored encrypted on a smartphone itself and never leaves it.
-Entirely under user's control.
-No other entity but the user keeps his data and everything else.
+All user related sensitive information as well as the crypto funds are stored encrypted on a smartphone itself.
+It always remains entirely under user's control.
+No other party has access to private information of the user.

 Every single line of code powering these apps is open for public to review and free to reuse.
-It's open source [@Github](https://github.com/horizontalsystems/).
+It's open source! [@Github](https://github.com/horizontalsystems/).

 If you're a blockchain developer we welcome your to review, improve and reuse the code unconditionally.
 Checkout, Build, Release.